 Example 4c: During a system walkdown of IROFS, the inspector determined that a P&ID does not match the as-built configuration of the component/system.

-The violation: The licensee failed to management measures (configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.
+The violation: The licensee failed to establish, implement, or maintain management measures (configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.
 Specifically, the licensee failed to keep drawings and design information up-to-date as a result of facility modifications.

 Minor because: The discrepancy is administrative in nature (e.g., typo, incorrect symbol, missing date, etc.…); or the discrepancy is technical but does not adversely impact the ability of an IROFS to perform its safety function.